Raise the Roof

 Every shelter has its necessities.
-The [almost] non-stop rain we’ve experienced has made a muddy construction site, but also reminded that our flock will need a roof over their head, so that was the next task on our construction agenda.
+The [almost] non-stop rain we’ve experienced has made a muddy construction site, but also reminded that our flock will need a roof over their head, so that was the next task on our construction agenda; To raise the Roof!
 Our crew moved so quickly, we almost missed capturing the events of the day!
 In a matter of a few hours, they had already nearly completed one entire side of the roof.

 The metal sheets that make up the roof measure 31 feet and 8 inches long, while the width comes in around 3 feet.
 When the sheets are set in place, they overlap the previous sheet already secured to the trusses.
 It works similar to the idea of tongue and groove systems, except rather than the interlocking features being on the edge, ours were on the flat surface of the sheets of metal.